Imagen dinámica

 • The closer an object is to the bottom edge of your drawing, the closer it will appear to the viewer.

-• The closer an object is to the horizon line, the further away it will appear.
+• The closer an object is to the horizon line, the farther away it will appear.

 This rule is based on how we naturally perceive the world.
 When we look at a landscape, objects close to our feet appear large and occupy more space in our visual field, while distant objects look smaller and approach the horizon line.